How to protect your floors at Christmas

 Changeable conditions and fluctuations in temperature may affect your flooring.
 We’d suggest prevention is better than cure here.
 Lay down doormats at the entrance of your home and gently encourage everyone to wipe their feet before they come inside.
 Invest in a boot scraper by the front door if mud is a big problem or an outside mat so that shoes and boots can be taken off first, and the worst of the muck stays outside the home.

 One of the star attractions when you’re decorating for Christmas is the tree.
 It’s up to you whether you have a real one or not, as both can cause problems with flooring.
-A natural tree can lose its needles which can scratch smooth floors, or get lost in carpets, so you may need to do more vacuuming than usual.
+And the problems they cause vary depending on whether you have a wooden floor or a carpet.

-The best way to prevent this is to lay down a mat under the tree to catch as many needles as possible.
+A natural tree can lose its needles which can get trapped between planks or scratch smooth floors so you may need to do more vacuuming than usual.
+The best way to protect a wooden floor from a Christmas tree is to lay down a mat under the tree to catch as many needles as possible.
 And if you can, buy a tree with roots.
-Water it regularly to prevent needle drop, but be careful not to spill water and create more problems than you’re solving!
-An artificial tree won’t shed needles, but it may come with a stand with sharp edges which could scratch wooden, laminate or vinyl floors.
+Water it regularly to prevent needle drop, but be careful not to spill any water!
+You don’t want water rings from the pot or watermarks ruining your wooden or laminate floors.
+An artificial tree won’t shed needles, but it may come with a stand with sharp edges which could scratch woodenlaminate or vinyl floors.

 If this guide has got you excited about your Christmas celebrations, why not come down to your local Tapi store and speak with one of our floorologists about replacing your old flooring for something new?
 You can also book a free home appointment for us to come to you, where we can help you establish what flooring would work best in your space and make your home party central!